-The + and - terminals are connected to the input power supply of the GSM Commander, and are provided to make it easy to connect dry contacts to the GSM Commander.
+The + and - terminals are internally connected to the input power supply of the GSM Commander via a fuse and a diode.
+These terminals are provided to make it easy to connect dry contacts to the GSM Commander.

 If the power supply is 14V, the voltage at the + and - terminals will be slightly less at about 13.8V (due to an internal series diode for reverse polarity protection).